perkytroll/bddAutomation/README.md

 ### Running Scripts

-- Setting up drivers for test execution - If on a Windows OS
+- Setting up drivers for test execution

+If on a Windows OS

-> ./setupDrivers.bat
+> setupDrivers.bat

-- If on a Linux/MacOS environment
+If on a Linux/MacOS
 > ./setupDrivers.sh
 - After the Drivers have been downloaded and extracted, its time to execute the suite

+If on a Windows OS
+> runTest.bat test1

+Here tagName specifies all the cucumber scenario's with that partiacular tag

+If on a Linux/MacOS
+>./runTest.sh tagName